 Born and bred in Birmingham, as a child, Sarah performed regularly as a classical pianist and sang in choirs performing at many venues including the prestigious Symphony Hall.
 She moved to London with no job or anywhere to live and started her performance career as a singer-songwriter in Proud Stables, Camden.
-In addition to writing and performing her own songs, Sarah is a vocal coach and piano teacher and leads The Dearlove Community Choir.
+In addition to writing and performing her own songs, Sarah is a vocal coach, piano teacher and classroom music teacher.
 During lockdown, Sarah embraced livestreams and loved connecting with audiences all over the world on Instagram @sarahdearlovemusic and Facebook.

 Sarah's first single 'Marta/Martyr' was featured on the award winning podcast 'Women of Substance - Music with a Conscience Series.'
 During her lockdown online choir rehearsals, Sarah was introduced to a producer who wanted to work with her and help get her music out into the world.
 "I wrote Marta/Martyr about a girl called Marta but it's for anyone who has ever been in a coercive abusive relationship.
 The idea of carrying the weight of your partner's problems and putting yourself second in every way.
 All relationships require compromise and sacrifice and this song is about someone who didn't get the balance right."